AcevedoR/rpg-maestro/README.md

 ## TODO

 - use Creator musics, credit him !!!
+- TODO: make YT upload in background, to avoid any Timeout -> rpgmaestro: acknoledge request immediately, and, in another process check for 15minutes if audio-file-uploader has finished, then create the tracks
+  -> audiofileuploader: store upload request inmemory with key: session, update their status when: request received, downloading, success or error

 - Youtube to mp3
     - make a script that do conversion on my server and put it in correct directory ✅
     - upload on fourgate.cloud.private by default <--- figure out a way to either: